§ whyisthisdown _

 The enterprises adopting MCP today are building on sand.
 They’re one intern’s debugging server, one compromised maintainer, one misconfigured permission away from a breach they cannot forensically investigate because the audit trail doesn’t exist.

 Someone will build the governance layer.
 Might be Anthropic.
 Might be a well-funded startup that raises $50M to solve a problem the ecosystem created through collective negligence.
-Might be us.

 “MCP tooling has outpaced MCP governance by eighteen months.
 The bill comes due eventually—and interest accrues daily.”